Fear Factor: Revived series (2011–2012)

 With Chiller airing reruns of Fear Factor every Sunday night, the ratings led to Comcast informing Entertainment Weekly in a May 31, 2011 report that Fear Factor would be revived for a seventh season.
 Eight episodes were ordered, including two two-hour episodes and Rogan returning to hosting duties.
 The revival was shot in high-definition and owing to concerns over the then-ongoing NFL Lockout and the loss of NBC Sunday Night Football episodes, TV Guide reported in early July the show could be ready as early as September as lockout replacement programming (NBC eventually lost one episode, the season premiere Hall of Fame Game, because of the lockout that ended in late July).
 The series revival began airing on December 12, 2011; the two premiere episodes were viewed by 8.7 million and 8.5 million viewers, respectively.
 This makes the premiere the highest rated non-sports programming to air on NBC at 8:00 p.m. since February 2008.
-Following Rogan's verbal disclaimer, the narrator gives a statement and this is one most commonly used:
+Following Rogan's verbal disclaimer, the narrator gives a statement and this is the one most commonly used: